hashicorp/design-system/website/docs/components/form/toggle/partials/code/component-api.md

     The `id` attribute of the element is automatically generated using the `controlId` value of the control.
   </C.Property>
   <C.Property @name="<[F].Error>" @type="yielded component">
-    Container that yields its content inside the "error" block.
+    Container that yields its content inside the “error” block.
 The content can be a simple string or a more complex/structured string, in which case it inherits the text style.
 For details about its API, check the [`Form::Error`](/components/form/primitives/) component.
 The `id` attribute of the `Error` element is automatically generated.
   </C.Property>
   <C.Property @name="<[E].Message>" @type="yielded component">
     If the error is made of multiple messages, you can iterate over a collection of error messages yielding individual items using `Error.Message`.